RudraBJoshi/student/navigation/about.md

 Everything for me, as for many others, revolves around family and faith.

-- I come from a line Gujarati Brahmins and I believe in Hindu Faith
+- I come from a line of Gujarati Brahmins and I believe in Hindu Faith
 - I live with my sister, my parents, and my maternal grandparents